forester-bt/forester/README.md

 ## About

-Forester represents a framework that provides the toolkit to perform the effective task orckestrations.
+Forester represents a framework that provides the toolkit to perform the effective task orchestrations.
 The tasks can be performed synchronously or asynchronously, locally or remotely.
 Forester takes care of the correct performance and distribution of the tasks.
 The main concept of the framework is the flow based on the behavior trees